gabrieldwyer/baseball_elo_ratings/README.md

 - For one season of data - lowest Elo Grade A = highest Elo Grade B?
 - How similar are teams from one game to the next?
 - apply this model and more to other situations i.e. The Big Bash
+- add field data (LOCATION, orientation, size)
+- add weather data for each game
+- determine standard for washouts - using weather data and previous washout games

 I also believe that the data I currently possess may be enough to determine a Park Factor for each of the parks used by the league.
+Ideally I would have information about the number of innings played.
+I will either have to ignore this, or assume it's five.
+It also very much could be different across different competitions which complicates things.

 This README could be improved by adding plain language explanations to a number of its elements, to ensure the lay-person can understand, in at least broad strokes, what is going on, and how accurate/inaccurate the model/data/prediction is.
 Assumptions should also be listed and described.